AbdulrahmanGoda/Kernel-from-scratch/README.md

 - **Automated Builds:** Consider setting up GitHub Actions or another CI tool for automated building and testing.
 - **Debugging:** Enable debug flags in the Makefile and use GDB with QEMU for step-by-step debugging where necessary.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or fix (e.g., `git checkout -b feature-improvement`).
-3. Commit your changes with clear, descriptive messages.
-4. Open a pull request describing your changes.

-For detailed guidelines, see our [CONTRIBUTING.md](CONTRIBUTING.md) (to be added).

 ## Roadmap